fbpx

 Embedded in his art, is a genuine appreciation for humanity.

-As a son of a Holocaust survivor and a prisoner of Stalin’s communist regime, Natan chose to celebrate life and the gifts it brings, and portray it in his art.
+As a son of a Holocaust survivor and a prisoner of Stalin’s regime, Natan chose to celebrate life and the gifts it

 share